dtcaciuc/nitrous/doc/userguide.rst

 Slices
 ------

-Slice is the official way to access a typed block of memory.
+Slice is the main way to access a typed block of memory.
 They are constructed with two pieces of information: element type and shape.

 .. code-block:: python